skipper-worldchallenge/executable/ReadMe.txt

 Now Skipper has any issue below.
 - Skipper doesnt have URL-FilteringDB including Black/WhiteList and distribute such DB.
   ***** please provide these or make these together with me!   ask me! *******
+- Skipper should have setting datas for reverse-proxy at connecting to CDN. for example http-header for client ip.

 Possibility
 - To enbbed User Library is possible. so that we can develop the Gateway Solution.